TomHodson/Thesis/README.md

 sudo tlmgr install texliveonfly # this package can autoinstall dependencies

 # auto install dependencies in thesis.tex
-# this will install everything and then eventuallly fail but don't worry
+# this will install everything and then eventually fail but don't worry
 sudo texliveonfly thesis.tex

 # actually compile